|

 The Pilgrims Land

-voyagers sent out scouting parties along the coast, looking for a good place to
+weary voyagers sent out scouting parties along the coast, looking for a good

-settle.
-On December 21, 1620, the Pilgrims reached Plymouth and on December 30
+place to settle.
+On December 21, 1620, the Pilgrims reached Plymouth and on

-a boatload of Pilgrims climbed off the ship and stepped onto Plymouth soil.
+December 30 a boatload of Pilgrims climbed off the ship and stepped onto

+Plymouth soil.
 Only curious Indians lurked in the woods.
-Snow swirled at the Pilgrims' feet,
+Snow swirled at the

-and the land looked hostile and desolate as icy winds howled in the bare
+Pilgrims' feet, and the land looked hostile and desolate as icy winds howled in

 The Pilgrims' first act in the New World was to give thanks.